 Credit Management Made Easy

-Here are some facts about QUIC.cloud credits:
+Here are some facts about QUIC.cloud credit:

 • You can manage services for several domains from a single account

-• Credits are an account-level currency
+• Credit is an account-level currency

 So how can you set up your QUIC.cloud services in a way that makes credit management easy?
 How can you set it and forget it?
 Two words: Auto Refill.